Eppassss/scss-reminder/README.md

 # scss reminder

+This is a vscode extension which reminds you of the defined css variables.

 ## Features

-- Remind of defined variables
+- Remind defined variables

 - Quick fix for replacement of defined variables